How to Qualify for the Boston Marathon

 To address this, qualifying times for the Boston Marathon were changed for the 2012 race to make it more difficult to qualify for the race.

-Do you Have to be Fast and Strong to Qualify for Boston?
+Do you Have to be Fast and Strong to Qualify for the Boston Marathon?

 Depending on your age and sex, there are different qualifying times for the Boston Marathon.
 For example, a woman my age currently needs to finish a Boston-certified marathon race in 3 hours, 50 minutes within 18 months of the iconic race.
 Run too early and your time won't count!